-The East Asia Summit (EAS) is the region's premier forum for strategic dialogue.
+The East Asia Summit (EAS) is the Indo-Pacific's premier forum for strategic dialogue.
 It is the only leader-led forum at which all key partners meet to discuss the full range of political, security and economic challenges facing the Indo-Pacific, and has an important role to play in advancing closer regional cooperation.
 Australia participated, as a founding member, in the inaugural EAS held in Kuala Lumpur on 14 December 2005.

-The centrepiece of the EAS calendar is an annual leaders' Summit, usually held alongside annual ASEAN leaders' meetings.
-EAS Ministers and Senior Officials also meet throughout the year to take forward leaders' initiatives.
+The centrepiece of the EAS calendar is the annual Leaders' Summit, usually held alongside ASEAN Leaders' meetings in the fourth quarter every year.

 The 8th EAS Foreign Ministers' Meeting was held on 4 August 2018 in Singapore.
-Foreign Ministers discussed strategic challenges facing the region, including the South China Sea; countering violent extremism, radicalisation and terrorism; the Korean Peninsula and Rakhine State.
+Foreign Ministers discussed strategic challenges facing the region, including: the South China Sea; countering violent extremism, radicalisation and terrorism; the Korean Peninsula; and Rakhine State.
 They also discussed cyber security and maritime cooperation.

 East Asia Summit documents 2018